ColdestCanadian/GrouPy/README.md

 ### Convolution

 The gconv module contains group convolution layers for use in neural networks.
-The TensorFlow implementation is in gconv.tensorflow_gconv.splitgconv2d.py and the Chainer implementation is in gconv.chainer_gconv.p4m_conv.py and similar files.
+The TensorFlow implementation is in groupy/gconv/tensorflow_gconv, the Chainer implementation is in groupy/gconv/chainer_gconv, and the Pytorch implementation is in groupy/gconv/pyrotch_gconv.

 ## Implementation notes